 *N.B.- Backstitching when arriving at notches 'C' and 'D' is a safeguard that ensures you will not need to rip more than a quarter of the stitching on your collar if something should go awry while installing it.

-In a nutshell, the notches ensured that one quarter of the collar fabric was distributed to each quarter of the neck hole, while pulling the fabrics between each set of notches taut such that they equalised in length while sewing automatically created the even distribution of collar tension that was being sought!
+In a nutshell, the notches ensured that one quarter of the collar fabric was distributed to each quarter of the neck hole, and pulling the fabrics between each set of notches taut such that they equalised in length while sewing automatically created the even distribution of collar tension that was being sought!

 Tacking & Finishing